Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 IC 35-46-8.5-1

-Unlawful Photography and Surveillance on Private Property
+Unlawful Photography, Surveillance, and Tracking on Private Property

 Privacy

-Effective: Jul 1, 2014Class A misdemeanor (up to 1 year imprisonment, up to $5,000 fine)
+Effective: Jul 1, 2014Class A misdemeanor (up to 1 year imprisonment, $5,000 fine)

 View source